PRUDHVI-14/Banking-Application/README.md

 <b>Loan Approval</b>: Allows users to take a loan by providing basic credentials like name, monthly salary, Proffession type and loan amount.

 <b>Deposit</b>: Users can deposit money into their  individual accounts.
-<b>Withdrawal<b/>: Allows users to withdraw funds from their account, with balance checks.
+<b>Withdrawal</b>: Allows users to withdraw funds from their account, with balance checks.
-<b>Balance Inquiry<b/>: Check the current balance and Loan pending balance of an account.
+<b>Balance Inquiry</b>: Check the current balance and Loan pending balance of an account.
-<b>User Authentication<b/>: Simulates a login system where users authenticate with their credentials.
+<b>User Authentication</b>: Simulates a login system where users authenticate with their credentials.
 Technologies Used
-<b>Core Java<b/>: The application is developed using core Java concepts, including classes, encapsulation, switch statements,methods and multiple classes.
+<b>Core Java</b>: The application is developed using core Java concepts, including classes, encapsulation, switch statements,methods and multiple classes.
-JDK 8 or higher<b/>: The project requires Java Development Kit (JDK) version 8 or higher for compiling and running the code.
+<b>JDK 8 or higher</b>: The project requires Java Development Kit (JDK) version 8 or higher for compiling and running the code.
 Prerequisites
 Before running the application, ensure you have the following installed:

-Java Development Kit (JDK)<b/>: Version 8 or higher.
+<b>Java Development Kit (JDK)</b>: Version 8 or higher.
 You can download it from here.
 How to Run the Project
 Step 1: Clone the Repository
 Clone this repository to your local machine using the following command: